Everything you need to know about working capital requirement (WCR): method, calculation, analysis

 Working capital requirement (WCR) is the amount of money required to cover your operating costs.
 It represents your company’s short-term financing requirements.
 These requirements are caused by gaps in your cash flows (money coming in and out) corresponding to cash inflow and cash outflow linked to your business operations, in other words your company’s primary activity.

 When a company produces a certain quantity of goods, it often takes time to liquidate this inventory.
 The result is a time lag between the points when money is spent on production and the cash flows in after the goods or services are sold.
+This is one of the leading causes of insolvencies that can affect your working capital on an ongoing basis.

 Although payment may be earned and specified at a given moment in time, you often have to wait a while before it is settled.
 This means that a company can spend money to produce goods or provide services but may not receive the amount owed to it for another few days, weeks or months.